-Maximum income subject to Medicare tax.
-Unlike the income limit subject to Social Security tax, there is no income limit for Medicare taxes.
+Maximum earnings subject to Medicare tax.
+Unlike the earnings limit subject to Social Security tax, there is no earnings limit for Medicare taxes.

-Additional Medicare Tax.
+Additional Medicare tax.
 A 0.9% additional Medicare tax applies to self-employment income over \$200,000 (\$250,000 MFJ or \$125,000 MFS).
 The Additional Medicare Tax is reported on Form 8959, Additional Medicare Tax.

 Deduction for self-employment tax.
-For 2015, the deduction allowed for self-employment tax is one-half of the self-employment tax figured on Schedule SE (Form 1040).
+The deduction allowed for self-employment tax is one-half of the selfemployment tax figured on Schedule SE (Form 1040).